Jordan Lynch

-Jordan Lynch (born October 3, 1990) is a former American football quarterback and running back.
-After playing college football at Northern Illinois, where he was a finalist for the Heisman Trophy in 2013, and going undrafted in the 2014 NFL Draft, Lynch had stints with the Chicago Bears of the National Football League (NFL) and Edmonton Eskimos of the Canadian Football League (CFL).
+Jordan Lynch (born October 3, 1990) is an American former professional football player who was a quarterback for the Edmonton Eskimos of the Canadian Football League (CFL).
+He played college football for the Northern Illinois Huskies, earning first-team All-American honors as an all-purpose player and finishing as a finalist for the Heisman Trophy in 2013.
+After going undrafted in the 2014 NFL draft, Lynch had a stint with the Chicago Bears of the National Football League (NFL) before playing with Edmonton in the CFL.

 Lynch is currently the head football coach of Mount Carmel High School in his hometown of Chicago, Illinois.
 He succeeded Frank Lenti, who was the coach of the program for 34 years.

-High school career
+Early life

 After graduating from St. Christina Elementary School in the Mt.
 Greenwood area of Chicago, Lynch attended Chicago (IL) Mount Carmel and graduated in 2009.
 He played varsity for three years under coach Frank Lenti.
 He started two of those three years.

 College career

 At the beginning of his college career at NIU in DeKalb, IL Lynch was redshirted in 2009.
 He was the backup quarterback to Chandler Harnish in 2010 and 2011.
 During those two years he completed 19 of 26 passes for 179 yards and two touchdowns.
 He also rushed for 608 yards on 76 carries with six touchdowns.

 In 2012, he became NIU's starting quarterback.
 During the 2012 marathon MAC Championship Game, Lynch increased his rushing stats to 1,771 yards on 271 carries, breaking the previous NCAA record for rushing yards in a season by a quarterback set by Denard Robinson.
 He finished the season with 1,815 yards.
 Lynch finished 7th in Heisman Voting at the end of 2012, and won the Vern Smith Leadership Award, which is awarded to the best player in the Mid-American Conference.

 On October 19, 2013, Lynch broke the record for the most rushing yards by a quarterback in one game, finishing with 316 yards and three touchdowns, en route to winning the Walter Camp National Player of the Week.
 On October 26 against Eastern Michigan, Lynch was responsible for six total touchdowns, throwing four, running for one, and catching a touchdown, gaining 339 total yards.
 On November 26, 2013, in Dekalb, Illinois, Lynch broke the single-game quarterback rushing yards record again, rushing for 321 yards versus the Western Michigan University Broncos.
 On December 9, 2013, Lynch was announced as a finalist for the 2013 Heisman Trophy.
 He finished third in the voting that was announced on December 14, 2013.
-On December 17, Lynch was selected as a first-team All-American.
+On December 17, Lynch was named a first-team All-American as an all-purpose player.
 He finished the season with 1,920 rushing yards, which broke his record from the previous season.